DOI-USGS/vizlab-bottled-water/README.md

-# Impacts of Bottled Water
+# Water bottling across the U.S.

 This project
 1) calculates statistics (e.g., area, total population, mean precipitation) for a series of focal regions